Table of Contents

 Before performing a soak test, you need to take a bird-eye view of the system and determine:

-Since soak testing is an extensive process, it is important to design, review, and finalize the test scenarios before performing any tests.
-Here, the development team also needs to determine how heavy the load that will be put on the system.
+- Test Scenarios: Since soak testing is an extensive process, it is important to design, review, and finalize the test scenarios before performing any tests.
+Here, the development team also needs to determine how heavy the load will be put on the system.

-Consider some questions, such as: How the soak test remains consistent over use?
+- Risk Analysis: Consider some questions, such as: How the soak test remains consistent overuse?
 Are there any bugs that have yet to be detected?
 Are there any external interferences that will cause the systems to go down?